aporkolab/chaos-symphony/ARCHITECTURE.md

 ## 4. Key Architectural Decisions (ADRs)

-*   **ADR-0001: Saga Pattern for Long-Running Transactions:** We chose the Saga pattern (choreography-based) over two-phase commits to ensure service decoupling and scalability.
+*   **ADR-0001: Saga Pattern for Long-Running Transactions:** We chose the Saga pattern (orchestration-based) over two-phase commits to ensure service decoupling and scalability.
 This avoids distributed locks but requires careful handling of compensation logic.
 *   **ADR-0002: Transactional Outbox for Event Publishing:** To guarantee that events are published if and only if the business transaction commits, we use the Outbox pattern with Debezium for Change Data Capture (CDC).
 This prevents data loss and inconsistency between the service's database and the message broker.
 *   **ADR-0003: Centralized Chaos Configuration:** Instead of embedding chaos logic in each service, a central `chaos-svc` provides a dynamic, API-driven way to manage fault injection.
 This allows for system-wide experiments without redeploying services.
 *   **ADR-0004: BFF for UI Metrics:** The `streams-analytics` service acts as a Backend-for-Frontend for the SLO dashboard, aggregating multiple Prometheus queries into a single, efficient API call for the UI.